STEP TWO: Isolate the Pelvic Floor

 STEP FIVE: Align Your Head

-Pull your head towards your back and tilt your chin down.
+Tilt your head towards your back , then tilt your chin down.

 Congratulations!
 You are now standing or sitting with your entire body in alignment!

 This will feel quite odd, but give it a chance!
 Check yourself out in the mirror and you will see yourself standing tall and confidently.
 Shoulders squared, head held high and your core engaged!